Friday, 16 January 2015

 Food is constantly being cooked 24/7 and talking to the staff, it was clear that they have been unable to cook enough food to meet the demand.
 Often selling out way before closing hours.
 I think if they manage to sort out this problem then they are onto a winner!
 If they don’t, then I’m afraid they may lose customers if they keep disappointing people and turning them away.

 We would return, as want to try the things we didn’t get to have today.
 Pork ribs in particular and the chicken wings (a staff member also recommended the beef ribs).
 But we will try to get there earlier rather than later, in the hope that the food hasn’t sold out yet that day!
 The staff member (who had been very helpful during our visit) advised us that the best time to get their food at its’ best is during the week at lunchtime.
-The Christmas holidays are around the corner, so we are going to try here very soon at these recommended times!
+We are going to try here again very soon at these recommended times!

 Thursday, 13 November 2014